freebeiro/project-x/DEVELOPMENT_GUIDELINES.md

 This document outlines the development guidelines for the SW Dev Group Dating App backend.
 Following these guidelines ensures a consistent, maintainable, and high-quality codebase.

+## Critical Development Rules

+The following rules are to be strictly followed without exception:

+1. **Avoid Code Duplication at All Costs**:
+   - Before implementing new logic, thoroughly check if similar functionality already exists
+   - Refactor and reuse existing code even if it requires modification
+   - Functionality duplication is considered a violation even if the implementation is different

+2. **Strict File Size Limit**:
+   - No file may exceed 150 lines of code under ANY circumstances
+   - If a file approaches this limit, it must be split into multiple files with focused responsibilities
+   - This rule enforces the Single Responsibility Principle

+3. **Comprehensive Testing Requirements**:
+   - All code must have associated specs with proper test coverage
+   - Minimum test coverage for new code: 95%
+   - Every feature must include both unit and integration tests

+4. **Real-world Testing**:
+   - All API endpoints must have corresponding curl request tests
+   - The test script must pass all tests before a feature is considered complete
+   - Tests must cover both happy paths and edge cases

+5. **No Extraneous Code**:
+   - Do not add code that isn't directly related to the requirements
+   - This includes logging, comments, or even minor changes
+   - Obtain express permission before adding anything beyond the immediate requirements

+6. **Documentation**:
+   - Every new file requires documentation explaining its purpose
+   - Update documentation for any meaningful changes to existing files
+   - Document the purpose, inputs, outputs, and side effects of classes and methods

+7. **Implementation Methodology**:
+   - When an implementation attempt fails, document what didn't work before trying again
+   - Explain the new approach and reasoning before proceeding
+   - Remove failed implementation code before attempting a new approach

+8. **Code Cleanliness**:
+   - Delete temporary/testing scripts after use
+   - Remove unnecessary code after implementation
+   - Final review should remove anything not essential for the feature

+9. **Completion Requirements**:
+   - Testing: All tests pass
+   - Coverage: Meets minimum requirements
+   - Quality: Passes RuboCop without warnings
+   - Integration: All curl tests pass
+   - Documentation: Updated for all changes
+   - Version Control: Properly committed following workflow

 ## Table of Contents

 1. [Development Workflow](#development-workflow)